Staff: Head Start National Center on Program Management & Fiscal Operations

 Robert E. Pfeffer

-Mr. Pfeffer holds a master’s in english (education) and a bachelor’s in education from the State University of New York at Fredonia.
-Currently, he is attending the Cornell University School of Management.
+Mr. Pfeffer holds a master’s in English and a bachelor’s in education from the State University of New York at Fredonia.
+Currently, he is pursuing his MBA at St. Bonaventure University.

 Assistant Director & Fiscal Team Lead (FHI 360)